griffonnage/griffonnage/README.md

 This project has been greatly inspired by:

 - [Excalidraw](https://excalidraw.com): end-to-end encrypted drawings
-- [Skribbl](https://skribbl.io): drawing with friends to guess words
+- [Skribbl](https://skribbl.io): drawing with friends to guess words (within an ocean of advertisements)
 - The COVID-19 home confinement

 ## License